mlcommons/medperf/README.md

 In order to run MedPerf locally, you must host the server in your machine, and install the CLI.

 1. ## Install dependencies
    MedPerf has some dependencies that must be installed by the user before being able to run.
-This are mlcube and the required runners (right now there's docker and singularity runners)
+This are mlcube and the required runners (right now there's docker and singularity runners).
+Depending on the runner you're going to use, you also need to download the runner engine.
+For this demo, we will be using Docker, so make sure to get the [Docker Engine](https://docs.docker.com/get-docker/)

    ```
    pip install mlcube mlcube-docker mlcube-singularity